 The Majority of Greeks Prefer Cash Over Credit and Debit Cards

 Greece is still a cash-based society, and most locals prefer using cash rather than cards.
 Even though you can pay with credit and debit cards in almost every spot you visit, some places still like it if you pay in cash.
-The high-end places with higher prices always accept credit and debit card payments, while in local and traditional tavernas, paying in cash is more acceptable.
+The high-end places with higher prices always accept credit and debit card payments, while in local and traditional Mykonos tavernas, paying in cash is more acceptable.

 Woman paying with a card on Mykonos